 Watch it on

 Peacock for free.
 USA Films / Courtesy Everett Collection 6.
-The Best Man (1999)
+Better Watch Out (2016)

 Watch it on

 Peacock for free.
-Universal/Courtesy Everett Collection 7.
+Well Go USA Entertainment / Courtesy Everett Collection 7.
 The Big Lebowski (1998)

 This highly quotable comedy is a Coen brothers cult classic, stuffed to the brim with their characteristically witty dialogue, absurd plot twists, colorful characters, and trippy visuals.
 Jeff Bridges is magnetic as “The Dude,” a lovable stoner whose carefree lifestyle of bowling and vibing out to some Creedence is interrupted by a case of mistaken identity that leads to him getting caught up in a truly bizarre conspiracy full of millionaires, nihilists, porn directors, and other kooky characters around LA.
 John Goodman, Steve Buscemi, Julianne Moore, John Turturro, Philip Seymour Hoffman, Tara Reid, and countless others take this brilliantly zany film to the next level, and — fair warning — you’ll probably wanna go bowling after you finish watching it.